Without Florida, There’s Almost No Path for Donald Trump to Stay in the White House

 This article is part of the The DC Brief, TIME’s politics newsletter.
 Sign up here to get stories like this sent to your inbox every weekday.

-Twenty years ago, NBC News’ Washington bureau chief and Meet the Press moderator Tim Russert rightly surmised that the outcome of the 2000 presidential election would come down to one state.
-“Florida, Florida, Florida” became meme-worthy before we even knew what that meant.
-Two decades later, the same holds true: there’s almost no plausible path to a second term for President Donald Trump without winning his adoptive home state.
+Twenty years ago, NBC News’ Washington bureau chief and Meet the Press moderator Tim Russert rightly surmised that the outcome of the 2000 presidential election would come down to one state: “Florida, Florida, Florida.”
+It was a phrase that became meme-worthy before we even knew what that meant, and two decades later, it still holds true.
+There’s almost no plausible path to a second term for President Donald Trump without winning his adoptive home state.

 This week in the D.C.
 Brief, we’re going to take the temperature in several key states that will decide who wins the White House on Nov.
 3. Today, we begin in Florida, where voting is well underway and more than 5.6 million votes have been cast.
 Only once since 1964 has Florida not backed the national winner, so it’s not unreasonable to look at Florida as a kind of bellwether — a peculiar one, for sure, but one that cannot be ignored.